-- · Americas-The Americas segment is comprised of our operations in the Americas region, primarily in the United States and Canada. - International-The International segment is comprised of our operations primarily in Europe, the Middle East, and the Asia Pacific regions.
+- Americas-Comprised of our operations in the Americas region, primarily in the United States and Canada. - International-Comprised of our operations primarily in Europe, the Middle East, and the Asia Pacific regions.

 Each segment derives its revenues from the following product categories: